Home Search Gallery How-To Books Links Workshops About Contact

 Intro Specifications Performance Recommendations

-You people know who you are.
 This is a lens for full-time professional use 24/7, where you are spending more time shooting than carrying it.
-It is too big and too heavy to serve as a rich man's vacation lens.
+It's too big and too heavy to serve as a rich man's vacation lens, but rich people still bought these by the case when they were new.

 Thanks for reading!